dimogrudev/romlex-parser/README.md

 # ROMLEX Parser
-A PowerShell parser of ROMLEX Lexical Database.
+A PowerShell parser of ROMLEX lexical database.

 ## What Is ROMLEX?
 ROMLEX is a lexical database of Romani language.
 It contains representative data of lexicon variation of all Romani dialects, and offers almost complete coverage of basic lexicon of the language.